 It’s true that every single aspect of the bachelorette party is a photo opportunity.
 Consider the possibilities of decorations, presents, props, or activities that are guaranteed to create some memorable images.
 Choose items that you can use for both group photos and hilarious get-togethers.
 Make everyone some matching paraphernalia or trinkets, or create a challenge requiring the bride to dress up with some corny equipment.
 You can also have fun crafting items yourself such as tiaras or flower crowns which can be designed from false flowers from your local art store.
 Anything you decide to include in games should be saved for some funny photos.

 It’s time to get creative with your decorations.
 Whether you’re having a party at home or in the park, some adornments are required.
+Though throwing a party outdoors allows us to have many more creative decorations than indoor parties.
+For example, inflatables with customized designs could be perfect for an outdoor party.
+They can be of any shape, design, and color you want to match your bachelorette party.
+Maybe a giant champagne bottle, a diamond ring, or whatever design you want.
 Don’t be afraid to go wild with this because there’s never too much decorating for a bachelorette party.
 Consider beginning with the racier decorations and scaling them back with more conservative décor for the next day if you’re conducting a multi-day event.